Is the Philip Morris Dividend Safe & Will It Grow?

 Philip Morris Dividend Safety

-Although the dividend payout ratios are a little higher than I prefer.
+First of all, the company’s dividend payout ratios are a little higher than I prefer.

 - Stable and consistent earnings and cash flows

-- Investment grade credit ratings
+- Investment-grade credit ratings

 - Management’s past dividend record

-It is far more likely that future dividend growth is at risk versus a dividend reduction.
+It is far more likely that future dividend growth is at risk.
+Versus a dividend reduction.

-I will become concerned if management ever elects to hold the dividend constant during their normal increase cycle.
-To me, an initial symptom of an upcoming dividend reduction is a missed dividend increase.
+But most of all, I will become concerned about dividend safety if and when management elects to hold the dividend constant during their typical annual dividend increase cycle.

 Philip Morris Stock Valuation

 Let’s judge value in several ways using a dividend discount model.

 Philip Morris Dividend Discount Model